But, I also want to help you overcome this one common pitfall that so many backpackers experience.

 As you might expect, the low weight of this tent makes it less durable than some of its peers.
 Like the Tiger Wall, the Copper Spur uses a proprietary double ripstop nylon.
 You really need to think about what you need your tent to do.
 If you’re roughing it off the beaten path, this ten’t durability may be an issue.

 Despite its questionable durability, the Copper Spur is a fantastic tent midway between its lighter counterpart the Tiger Wall and the beefier/heavier tents such as the REI Half Dome and Marmot Tungsten.
-This balance definitely helps it stand out as one of the best backpacking tents you can buy.

 Whereas the aforementioned Hornet is lightweight and portable, the Nemo Dagger focuses on durability and spaciousness.